Categories of quantum liquids I: Categories of quantum liquids

 \end{cor} \begin{proof} Combine the $*$-variants of Corollary \ref{cor:sigma-hom} and Theorem \ref{thm:mfc-center}. \end{proof}

 \begin{rem} The boundary-bulk relation \cite{KWZ15,KWZ17} is our guiding principle when we develop the whole theory.
-By recovering it from our main result Theorem \ref{cor:TOts-n}, we have passed an important consistency test. \end{rem}
+By recovering it from our main result Theorem \ref{cor:TOts-n}, we have passed an important consistency test.
+Moreover, it also suggests that the fully dualizability of quantum liquids should suffice Hypothesis\,\ref{hyp:quantum-liquid}. \end{rem}

 Hypothesis \ref{thm:TOsk} and Theorem \ref{cor:TOts-n} have the following implications. \begin{thm} The symmetric monoidal $(n+1)$-category $\TOsk^n$ is $n$-rigid.
 In particular, every object of $\TOsk^n$ is $n$-dualizable. \end{thm} \begin{proof} This follows from the $*$-variant of Remark \ref{rem:sigma-rigid}. \end{proof}